Kamajabu/KestrelTransitions/README.md

 ### 3. Add Source Transition

-In your source view (e.g., list item), add the `kestrelTransitionSource` modifier:
+In your source view (e.g., list item), add the `kestrelTransitionSource` modifier.
+This marks the image that will animate to the destination:

 ```swift
 import SwiftUI